Robert L. May: Rudolph spreads in popularity

 May wrote two sequels to Rudolph the Red-Nosed Reindeer.
-The first, entitled Rudolph's Second Christmas, was a 1951 RCA Victor phonograph album narrated by Paul Wing; it did not appear in book form until 1992, long after May had died.
+The first, Rudolph's Second Christmas, was a 1951 RCA Victor phonograph album narrated by Paul Wing; it did not appear in book form until 1992, long after May had died.
 The story is mostly in prose (except that Rudolph speaks in anapestic tetrameter).
 It was later republished as Rudolph to the Rescue (2006).
 The second sequel, Rudolph, the Red-Nosed Reindeer, Shines Again, published in 1954, is entirely in anapestic tetrameter, like the original Rudolph.
 In addition to these sequels, a prose adaptation of the original story was published as a Little Golden Book in 1958.

 Rudolph became popular in Europe, Australia and Canada, and achieved limited acceptance in some Latin American countries where Santa Claus is not a traditional part of the Christmas season.
 The Rudolph story has appeared in several foreign editions.
 In addition to an English version put out in Britain, a Danish edition was published in Copenhagen in 1951, under the title Rensydret Rudolf med den Røde Tud.
 Several French editions were published in Paris, under the title Le Petit Renne au Nez Rouge.
-Because of the German origin of the name Rudolph, the hero remained nameless in the early French editions, but in a 1975 edition, the hero took on the name Nicolas.
-A licensed comic books series, published by DC Comics, appeared as annual issues from 1950 and 1962, and again from 1972 through 1980.
+Because of the German origin of the name Rudolph, the hero remained nameless in the early French editions, but in a 1975 edition, the hero had the name Nicolas.
+A licensed comic books series published by DC Comics appeared as annual issues from 1950 and 1962, and again from 1972 through 1980.

 In addition to his Rudolph stories, May published several other children's books: Benny the Bunny Liked Beans (1940); Winking Willie (1948); and Sam the Scared-est Scarecrow (1972).
 None of these came close to matching the success of Rudolph.